 The most common new-build headaches come from structure and architecture drifting apart:

-Sketching a preliminary framing plan over the layout surfaces these early, while they're still cheap to fix.
+Sketching a preliminary framing plan over the layout surfaces these interfaces for discussion before the drawings are issued.

 A sensible starting approach